 Staying Legal in the US

-Staying in good status or legal in the United States is very important.
+Staying in good status in the United States is very important.
 The United States Immigration and Citizenship Service requires students on F-1 student visas to follow certain regulations.
 It is easier to be proactive and stay in good status then it is to fall into bad status and correct the immigration problem.

 - Attend the school that is noted on the visa and I-20.